GiocomoLab/Sosa_Plitt_Giocomo_2024/README.md

 # Sosa_et_al_2024
-Code for analyses and figures in Sosa, Plitt, Giocomo 2024
+Code for analyses and figures in Sosa, Plitt, Giocomo 2024;  \
+by Mari Sosa with contributions from Mark Plitt and the resources listed below.

 [System requirements](#System-Requirements)  \
 [Environments](#Environment-set-up)  \